tgr-braiins/braiins-os-docs/farm-proxy-en/source/User Guide/2_config.rst

       [[routing.goal.level]]
       targets = ["SP-RU"]

-* **Multiple owners of the workers**: The farm has dedicated workers for mining on Slush Pool with listening port 3336 and other workers dedicated to Antpool mining on port 3337.
+* **Multiple owners of the workers**: The farm has dedicated workers for mining on Braiins Pool with listening port 3336 and other workers dedicated to Antpool mining on port 3337.
 Antpool requires maximal extranonce to be 4 and it has to be configured in Braiins Farm Proxy configuration.
 This example configuration is suitable in the case that the workers have 2 owners and thus multiple servers are defined and used.
 Multiple instances of Braiins Farm Proxy (let’s say in our example it’s 2 Raspberry Pi machines) with 2 different configurations can be used.

 .. code-block:: shell